keybase/book-content/01-account/02-proofs.md

 {% set section_title = "Proofs" %}

 ## Proofs help confirm who you are
-TL;DR: Proofs link your Keybase account to your other online accounts so people can see that you are really you.
-Proofs are public and can be double-checked.

-VIP tip: Add multiple proofs to provide more assurance that you are you.

 The best way to let others know that your Keybase account belongs to you is to tell them in person.
 The next best way is through proofs.

+Proofs link your Keybase account to your other online accounts so people can see that you are really you.
+Proofs are public and can be double-checked.

+Tip: Add as many proofs as you can to provide the most assurance that you are you on Keybase.

 {#illo: Screenshot of proofs on Keybase overlaid with the proof (i.e. the tweet that the proof links to) #}